 Consider including a:

 Handmade crafts or drawings are another personal touch—the sillier, the better.
-Head to your local JOANN or Michaels and do your worst at family portraits, retro zines, or crocheted monsters.
+Head to your local Michaels and do your worst at family portraits, retro zines, or crocheted monsters.

 Read more: Our Favorite Gifts for High School Graduates